 Can transfer taxes be negotiated?

 The amount of the transfer tax cannot be negotiated, though who pays the tax most definitely can be negotiated.

 In a buyer’s market, a developer will sometimes offer to pay the tax.
 If they don’t offer, this is on the short list of items to negotiate.

 How are transfer taxes paid?

-As much as it may hurt to pay this tax, actually doing so couldn’t easier.
+As much as it may hurt to pay this tax, actually doing so couldn’t be easier.
 When you close on a sale, the title company collects the funds and disburses it to the appropriate government agencies.
 In a recorded Deed, there is a section on the cover page titled Fees and Taxes.
 In this section, you will see line items for the Filing fee, the NYC Real Property Transfer Tax, and the NYS Real Estate Transfer Tax.
-In each line, the amounts paid will be shown.
+Each line shows the amounts paid.

 Are there any exceptions?

 There are some cases where property transfers are exempt from the tax.
 These include transfers to or from the United Nations or another international organization of which the US is a member.